vincefio/sqlReactLogin/README.md

+This is a simple application I built to practice some React, SQL, node.
+I enjoyed learning to use bcrypt and exploring different methods of user authentication.
+I plan to build upon this basic model to create more complex applications.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>